Bangalore 560023: Soundtrack

-Arun Andrews scored the film's background music and the soundtrack for the film.
-The lyrics for the soundtracks were written by Pradeep Raj, Chandan Shetty and Shailesh Raj.
+Arun Andrews scored the background music and the soundtrack for the film.
 The soundtrack album consists of nine tracks which follow the same tunes of the Tamil original film composed by Yuvan Shankar Raja.
-It was released on 22 November 2014 in Bangalore, in the presence of the actors Sudeep and Yash, and the former cricketers Syed Kirmani and Vijay Bharadwaj.
+It was released on 22 November 2014 in Bangalore.

-Release
+Reception

-The film was certified U/A and released on 20 November 2015.
+Sunayana Suresh of The Times of India wrote the film "it makes for a good one-time watch as it has relatively good performers and a story that will strike a chord with most people.
+There are a few shortcomings, when it comes to some of the casting choices".